What Is the Difference Between a Debt Collector and a Creditor?

 Learn the difference between creditors and debt collectors for purposes of the FDCPA.

 If any of your debts are in default, you've probably received numerous calls from debt collectors wanting you to make payments.
-Congress created the federal Fair Debt Collection Practices Act (FDCPA) to prohibit debt collectors from using unfair, deceptive, or abusive practices when collecting consumer debts.
+Congress created the federal Fair Debt Collection Practices Act (FDCPA) to prohibit collectors from using unfair, deceptive, or abusive practices when collecting consumer debts.

 Who Is Considered a "Creditor" Under the Federal FDCPA?